+A fundamental problem is extracting the nature of a diffusing defect from experiment.
+Some studies focus on iodide vacancies \cite{senocrate2017nature,senocrate2019solid,tammireddy2021temperature}, an identification that is typically based upon varying the chemical potential of iodide from iodine poor to rich, and observing the ion conductivity decrease, which is then interpreted as a decrease of iodide vacancy concentration.
+However, for perovskites, with their charged iodide defects, this approach may be troublesome.
+A change in the iodine chemical potential is compensated under intrinsic conditions by a change in Fermi level.
+As a result of this the defect formation energies, and therefore their concentrations, are not changed, as explained in ref. \cite{Xue2022}.

+First-principles calculations often find that the iodide interstitial is more easily formed than the vacancy \cite{meggiolaro2018,meggiolaro2018first,Xue2021first,Xue2022}, and should be present in a larger concentration under equilibrium conditions, except under very iodine poor conditions.
+As an alternative explanation for the decrease in ion conductivity going from iodine poor to rich, we suggest that the intrinsic Fermi level decreases \cite{Xue2022}, where at some point the iodide interstitials change their charge state from $\mathrm{I_{I}^{-}}$ to $\mathrm{I_{I}^{+}}$.
+The latter are much less mobile according to Table~\ref{tab:table1}, which should lead to a lower iodide conductivity.
+Some experimental studies indeed focus on the role of iodide interstitials \cite{futscher2019quantification,Reichert2020,Ni2022} Interestingly, the value $0.29\pm 0.06$ eV found in ref. \cite{futscher2019quantification} for the activation energy of the diffusion attributed to the iodide interstitial $\mathrm{I_{I}^{-}}$, overlaps with the value {$0.21\pm 0.03$ eV} found from the MD simulations, see Table~\ref{tab:table1}.

+{ In ref. \cite{Samatov2024}, atomic migration is studied at grain boundaries (GB) in \ce{CsPbBr3} using MD simulations based on MLFFs, where it is found that also there the halide atoms (Br in this case) form the only migrating species.
+Assuming that diffusion processes in \ce{CsPbBr3} and \ce{CsPbI3} are similar, the main difference seems to be that diffusion barriers at grain boundaries seem to be extremely low, even with respect to the low barriers found in the present case, see Table \ref{tab:table1}.}

-To summarize, in this work, we trained machine learned force fields for different charge states of iodide interstitial and vacancy defects in \ce{CsPbI3}.
+In conclusion, we trained machine learned force fields for different charge states of iodide interstitial and vacancy defects in \ce{CsPbI3}.
 Using these force fields we performed long-timescale MD simulations to study the temperature-dependent diffusion behavior of these defects.
 Our simulations suggest that out of the six investigated species (positive, negative, and neutral interstitials and vacancies), five are mobile.
 When closely comparing these five mobile species, we found that iodide interstitials and vacancies in their most stable charge states, as they occur under (near) equilibrium conditions ($\mathrm{I_{I}^{-}}$, $\mathrm{V_{I}^{+}}$), migrate at similar rates at room temperature.
 Neutral iodide interstitials are somewhat faster, but neutral vacancies are one order of magnitude slower.
-Oppositely charged interstitials ($\mathrm{I_{I}^{+}}$, $\mathrm{V_{I}^{-}}$) and vacancies, such as they can occur in device operating or reverse bias conditions are significantly slower, and can be considered relatively immobile.
+Oppositely charged interstitials $\mathrm{I_{I}^{+}}$, such as they can occur in device operating or reverse bias conditions are significantly slower, and the oppositely charged vacancy $\mathrm{V_{I}^{-}}$ can be considered as relatively immobile.